top of page

 Emmanuelle Charpentier

-Emmanuelle Charpentier studied biochemistry, microbiology and genetics at the University Pierre and Marie Curie (now Sorbonne University), Paris, France, and obtained her Ph.D. in microbiology for her research performed at the Pasteur Institute, Paris, France.
-She then pursued her scientific career in the United States, at The Rockefeller University, New York University Medical Center (now NYU Langone Health), Skirball Institute of Biomolecular Medicine (all in New York, NY) and at St. Jude Children's Research Hospital (in Memphis, TN).
-Emmanuelle returned to Europe to establish her own research group as Assistant and Associate Professor at the Max F. Perutz Laboratories (now Max Perutz Labs) at the University of Vienna in Austria where she obtained her habilitation in the field of microbiology.
-She was then appointed Associate Professor at The Laboratory for Molecular Infection Medicine Sweden (MIMS, part of Nordic European Molecular Biology Laboratory (EMBL) Partnership for Molecular Medicine) at Umeå University in Sweden, where she obtained her habilitation in the field of medical microbiology and was active as a Visiting Professor until 2017.
-Between 2013 and 2015, Emmanuelle founded and headed the Department of Regulation in Infection Biology at the Helmholtz Centre for Infection Research, Braunschweig, and was Full Professor at the Medical School of Hannover in Germany.
-In 2013, she was awarded an Alexander von Humboldt Professorship, which she held in 2014 and 2015.
-In 2015, Emmanuelle was appointed Scientific Member of the Max Planck Society.
-From 2015 to 2018, she was Scientific Director and Head of the Department of Regulation in Infection Biology at the Max Planck Institute for Infection Biology in Berlin, Germany.
-Since 2016, Emmanuelle has been Honorary Professor at Humboldt University in Berlin.
-Since 2018, she has been Scientific and Managing Director of the Max Planck Unit for the Science of Pathogens in Berlin, an independent institute she founded together with the Max Planck Society.
-Since 2021, she is also acting as Head of Administration of the institute.
+Emmanuelle Charpentier studied biochemistry, microbiology and genetics at the University Pierre and Marie Curie (now Sorbonne University), Paris, France (1986-1992) and obtained her Ph.D. in microbiology for her research performed at the Pasteur Institute, Paris, France (1992-1995).
+She then continued her scientific career in the United States, at The Rockefeller University (1996-1997), New York University Medical Center (now NYU Langone Health) (1997-1999) and the Skirball Institute of Biomolecular Medicine (1999-2002) (all in New York City, NY) and at St. Jude Children’s Research Hospital (in Memphis, TN) (1999).
+Emmanuelle returned to Europe to establish her own research group as a guest and then assistant professor (2002-2005) at the Institute of Microbiology and Genetics and as an associate professor (2006-2009) at the Max F. Perutz Laboratories (now Max Perutz Labs) at the University of Vienna in Austria, where she habilitated in the field of microbiology.
+In 2009, she was appointed as associate professor at The Laboratory for Molecular Infection Medicine Sweden (MIMS, part of Nordic European Molecular Biology Laboratory (EMBL) Partnership for Molecular Medicine) at Umeå University in Sweden (2009-2013), where she habilitated in the field of medical microbiology and served as a visiting professor (2013-2017).
+In 2013, Emmanuelle was appointed as the founder and head of the Department of Regulation in Infection Biology at the Helmholtz Centre for Infection Research, Braunschweig and as a full professor at the Medical School of Hannover in Germany.
+In 2013, she was awarded an Alexander von Humboldt professorship, which she held in 2014 and 2015.
+In 2015, Emmanuelle was appointed scientific member of the Max Planck Society.
+From 2015 to 2017, Emmanuelle was founder, scientific director and head of the Department of Regulation in Infection Biology at the Max Planck Institute for Infection Biology in Berlin, Germany.
+Since 2016, Emmanuelle has been an honorary professor at Humboldt University.
+Since 2018, she has been founding scientific and managing director of the Max Planck Unit for the Science of Pathogens (MPUSP) in Berlin, an independent Institute of the Max Planck Society.
+Since 2021, she has also been acting as the head of administration of MPUSP.

-Emmanuelle is recognized as a world expert on the regulatory mechanisms underlying processes of infection and immunity in bacteria that cause diseases in humans.
+Emmanuelle is recognized as a world expert in the regulatory mechanisms underlying infection and immunity processes in bacteria that cause diseases in humans.
 Her work and that of her laboratory have led to several fundamental discoveries and a better understanding of the molecular pathways that regulate antibiotic resistance and virulence in bacterial pathogens.
-Thanks to her groundbreaking discoveries in the field of RNA-mediated regulation based on the CRISPR-Cas9 system (mainly in the human pathogen Streptococcus pyogenes), Emmanuelle has laid the foundation for the development of a highly versatile and specific genome editing and engineering technology.
-This discovery is revolutionizing life science research and opening up new opportunities in the field of biotechnologies and biomedical gene therapies that have an impact on society and humanity.
-The field of CRISPR-Cas continues to grow at a rapid pace, with exciting new developments emerging almost every week.
+Thanks to her groundbreaking discoveries in the field of RNA-mediated regulation based on the CRISPR-Cas9 system (mainly in the human pathogen Streptococcus pyogenes), Emmanuelle has laid the foundations for the development of a highly versatile and specific genome editing and engineering technology.
+This discovery is revolutionizing life science research and opening up new possibilities in the field of biotechnologies and biomedical gene therapies that have an impact on society and humanity.
+The field of CRISPR-Cas continues to develop at lightning speed, with exciting new developments appearing almost every week.

-For her and her team’s contributions to the discovery of CRISPR-Cas9, Emmanuelle has received numerous international distinctions, including decorations, honors, prizes and awards, elected memberships of national and international scientific academies, and honorary doctorates from Europe, Asia and North America.
-Among her most prestigious awards, she has received the Nobel Prize in Chemistry, the Japan Prize, the Kavli Prize in Nanoscience, the Wolf Prize, the Tang Prize for Biopharmaceutical Science, the Breakthrough Prize in Life Sciences, the Canada Gairdner International Award, the Massry Prize and many others.
+For her contribution and that of her team to the discovery of CRISPR-Cas9, Emmanuelle has received numerous international distinctions, including decorations, honors, prizes and awards, elected memberships of national and international scientific academies, and honorary doctorates from Europe, Asia and North America.
+Among her most prestigious awards are the Nobel Prize in Chemistry, the Japan Prize, the Kavli Prize in Nanoscience, the Wolf Prize, the Tang Prize for Biopharmaceutical Science, the Breakthrough Prize in Life Sciences, the Canada Gairdner International Prize, the Massry Prize, the L’Oréal-Unesco for Women in Science Award and many others.

 More information about Emmanuelle is available at www.emmanuelle-charpentier.org.